syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/columns.md

 * [AllowResizing](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AllowResizing): Enables or disables resizing for a column
 * `AllowSearching`: Enables or disables searching for a column

-Here is an example code that demonstrates how to control grid actions for specific columns:
+Here is an example code that demonstrates how to component grid actions for specific columns:

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}